 The pencil texture palette used in the Texture tab of the Pencil Properties dialog is the one selected in the Colour view.
-You can select a pencil texture palette by selecting it from the pencil texture palette list in the Colour view-see Colour View on page 518.
+You can select a pencil texture palette by selecting it from the pencil texture palette list in the Colour view-see Colour View on page 550.

-+ New Texture Allows you to import an image file into a new pencil texture swatch in the current pencil texture palette.
-The pencil texture's effect on your pencil line will be based on the image's transparency channel, and will follow your pencil lines on its horizontal axis. - Delete Texture Deletes a pencil texture swatch from the current pencil texture palette.
-Rename Texture Renames the selected pencil texture swatch in the current pencil texture palette.
-Pencil Texture List Displays the pencil textures in the current pencil texture palette and allows you to select one to use with the Pencil tool.
+lcon Property Description Pencil Texture List Displays the pencil textures in the current pencil texture palette and allows you to select one to use with the Pencil tool.
 Pencil Texture Palette Displays the name of the currently selectedpencil texture palette, for reference.
-To select a different pencil texture palette, you must select it in the Colour view-see Colour View on page 518.
+To select a different pencil texture palette, you must select it in the Colour view-see Colour View on page 550.